 Sometimes CINDERELLA is described as acquiring her steed from a marvellous oak-tree.
-Whenever hungry, she cries:
+Whenever hungry, she cries :

 "Little Bull come to me, Open !
-Oak-tree, On a hinge of gold."

-Whereupon a young bull rushes to the oak-tree and buts it until the tree opens, and Cinderella finds within everything she wants.
-Her magic horse is described in very curious terms as "partly gold and partly silver," sometimes as "tricoloured-the first gold, the second silver, the third inestimable," and occasionally as "a horse with hair partly of gold, silver, and something better."
+Oak-tree, On a hinge of gold."5 hing she wants.
+Her magic horse is described in very :urious terms as "partly gold and partly silver," sometimes is "tricoloured-the first gold, the second silver, the third nestimable," and occasionally as "a horse with hair partly of gold, silver, and something better."1